realpython/python-guide/docs/scenarios/web.rst

   templates.
 This convenience can lead to uncontrolled increase in complexity, and often harder to find bugs.

-- It is often necessary to mix javascript templates with HTML templates.
-A sane approach to this design is to isolate the parts where the HTML template passes some variable content to the javascript code.
+- It is often necessary to mix JavaScript templates with HTML templates.
+A sane approach to this design is to isolate the parts where the HTML template passes some variable content to the JavaScript code.